Search Results

 – 3 credits

-Theory and practice of communication skills which affect day-to-day interactions with other persons.
-Topics may include using verbal and nonverbal symbols, interactive listening, resolving interpersonal conflict, developing and maintaining personal and professional relationships.
+Theory and practice of interpersonal communication skills which affect day-to-day social interactions with other persons.
+May include using verbal and nonverbal symbols, active listening, resolving interpersonal conflict, understanding cultural perspectives, and developing and maintaining personal and professional relationships.
 Prerequisites: None.

 General Education Designations: SB